-In Windows 7 or Windows Vista, if you try to maximize the command prompt window, it will expand only to cover around half the screen.
-You will not be even able to drag and increase its size!
+In Windows 10 you can open a Command Prompt in full-screen, but in Windows 7 or Windows Vista, if you try to maximize the command prompt window, it will expand only to cover around half the screen.
+You will not be even able to drag and increase its size.

 In Windows XP, after you open a command prompt, you could run the cmd in full-screen mode by clicking Alt+Enter, but if you try this in Windows Vista and later, you will get the following message: This system does not support fullscreen mode.